martiiv/cloudproject/README.md

 implement this to our project.
 We have also struggled with implementing Docker, and need to do some research on this topic.
 We also studied the examples on Docker provided in the course, to get a better understanding of how to use it.

+We tried to implement client API to our project, the cons of this is that the user has to refresh the site to receive notifications.
+This is not very user-friendly, and annoying for the user.
+Therefore, we changed it, so the user gets a Slack notification with messages.
+Then the user will get the messages in time on their phone, computer and clock.

 ###What new has the group learned?:
 We have become better in collaborating on programming tasks with other students.
 The GitLab issues has been a great tool for the communication in our group.
 By creating issues in Git and labeling and assigning them to group members, we have been able to see what people are working on.
 We have also been